EtoTen/stm32_can_sim/README.md

 **Wiring**

 ![Screenshot](doc/functional_diagram.png)
+ 2/3/2022  NOTE: APIM pin 19 with pin 53 and
+                 pin 20 with pin 54 may need to be merged in order to enable ForScan programming on the bench with some APIMs

  - PA11 Bluepill, CAN H -> TJA1050 RX
  - TJA1050 CAN H -> APIM I-CAN H, PIN 19